-“Treat The Cause Not The Symptoms”
+“Treat The root Cause Not The Symptoms”

 Licensed Psychologist Mindfulness Expert Researcher & Teacher